bloominstituteoftechnology/Sprint-Challenge--Django-II/README.md

 Weapons, and connections from characters to them.
 Note that, while the name field was randomized, the numeric and boolean fields were left as defaults.

+Another approach to getting this data - `db.sqlite3` has been added to this repository, and if you just overwrite the same file you're using for the RPG (located by default in `rpg/db.sqlite3`) you'll get the data.

 Your main goal is to write Python code that uses the Django ORM to answer:

 - How many total Characters are there?